 What Exactly Is Addiction?

-Addiction is complicated, and doesn’t stem from one single cause, but is generally seen as an escape mechanism, allowing the addict to disassociate from the feelings originating from emotional abuse, and trauma; perhaps, from things that should have happened in their childhood and didn’t or events that did take place and shouldn’t have.
+Addiction is complicated, it doesn’t stem from one single cause, but is an escape mechanism that allows the addict to disassociate from the feelings originating from emotional abuse, and trauma; perhaps, from things that should have happened in their childhood and didn’t or events that did take place and shouldn’t have.
 Is this concept of escape too simple?
 These are valid questions and not easily answered.

 Here are two great books on addiction.
 The first one is “In The Realm of The Hungry Ghost,” by Gabor Mate, MD.
 Dr. Mate specializes in the study and treatment of addiction, and has worked extensively with addicts in Vancouver’s Downtown Eastside.
 He believes that all addiction can be traced back to painful childhood experiences, whether they are remembered or not.
 In his opinion, the problem is not the drugs themselves, but rather “the hurt that is at the center of all addictive behaviors.”

 And “Addiction and Grace: Love and Spirituality in the Healing of Addictions,” by Gerald G May, MD.
 A psychiatrist, Dr. May, in his eye-opening book, examines the process of attachment and how it leads to addiction.
 “Addiction, he says, “represents an attempt to assert complete control over our lives.”
 He also explores the relationship between addiction and spiritual awareness, emphasizing that freedom can be found through spiritual contemplation.

 A Deficit In Dopamine